-Signia recently launched a new service to help hearing-impaired patients get care while social distancing is being practiced and offices are closed.
+Signia has launched a new to help hearing-impaired patients get care while social distancing is being practiced and offices are closed.
 I interviewed Dr. Tish Ramirez, Au.D who spearheaded the development of the program.

 If you have hearing loss, you can now receive limited touchpoint treatment with a hearing care professional that fits Signia devices.
 Online telehealth assessments are part of Signia’s service and are readily used.

 Limited contact remote care